 Someone being dependent on you for their care needs can be emotionally and physically stressful.
 To be able to supply the best care possible, you should also have a carer support network in place to care for your own needs.

-This can extend beyond family and friends as there are lots of organisations and charities in Suffolk who will provide you with the support you need to get on with the looking after.
+This can extend beyond family and friends as there are lots of organisations and charities in Suffolk who are able to provide you with the support you need in your caring role.

 In addition to the support services listed below, check out Age Space’s advice and information on Respite Care in Suffolk.

 As a carer, you are eligible to take a Carer Needs Assessment that, much like the Care Needs Assessment, can offer advice and point you towards local support groups to help you to look after yourself.
 It can be the first step in finding the support that you need.

 Unlike the Care Needs Assessment, there is no online portal through which to apply.
 You apply for one by contacting Customer First on the Suffolk County Council Website – they ask that you do so through their built in “Webchat” before turning to the phone.

 A carer support group will often find you the opportunity to enjoy a coffee with a range of people going through the same experiences.
 Support groups can help you to destress, focus on yourself, and share advice.

 Suffolk County Council has a section on their website that is dedicated to the support that Carers can receive.
 The first bit of advice they offer is to tell your GP that you are a carer, so that this can be registered on your medical record.